-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 James showed Stassi and Kristen the non-disclosure form on his phone.
 Unfortunately for Stassi and Kristen, Lala’s boyfriend’s name wasn’t listed on the form.

-James said that he did not sign the form but that he bets that Ariana Madix and Tom Sandoval, who went on the same Coachella trip, signed it because they wouldn’t have been allowed to stay in the house if they didn’t.
+James said that he did not sign the form, but he bets that Ariana Madix and Tom Sandoval, who went on the same Coachella trip, signed it because they wouldn’t have been allowed to stay in the house if they didn’t.

 Can't help loving @stassi and @kristendoute decorative detective neckwear ????❤️ #onpoint #pumprules pic.twitter.com/kORoT4whev